Download the pdf-version.

 It is recommended to change the default password (power) of the web interface.
 It is not possible to change the username (eco).

-If you change the password, don’t forget it, or store it somewhere.
+Note: If you change the password, don’t forget it, or store it somewhere.
 Without the correct password it is not possible to access the web interface of the EcoSwitch.
-Hold the button on the EcoSwitch for 40 seconds to reset the WiFi settings and the EcoSwitch password.
+Hold the button of the EcoSwitch for 40 seconds to reset the WiFi settings and the EcoSwitch password.

 Install a new version of the firmware